Meditation for Kids: Books, Articles and Other Resources

 Inner Kids Foundation – An LA-based group that pioneered teaching meditation in schools.
 Now nationwide, their programs are also part of research projects by UCLA on the benefits of meditation for kids.

 Garrison Institute – The Garrison Institute is devoted to research and training related to contemplative practices of all types.
-Their Education Initiative includes programs to teach meditation in schools.
+Their CARE program includes guidance for teachers on how to incorporate mindfulness activities into the school day.

 Impact Foundation – Colorado based organization that designs contemplation training programs of all types, including for teachers.